paulsumit1993/ContactsSuggestionTextField/README.md

 let textField = ContactsSuggestionTextField(frame: CGRect(x: 10, y: 10, width: 200, height: 45))

 /// customize the textfield.
-/// For Interface Builder, an IBOutlet can be created and the customize block can be created as illustrated below. textField.customize = { builder in builder.contactNameStyle = .short builder.contactType = .emailAddress
+/// For Interface Builder, an IBOutlet can be created and the customization can be done as illustrated below. textField.customize = { builder in
+    builder.contactNameStyle = .short
+    builder.contactType = .emailAddress
 }
 self.view.addSubview(textField)
 ```